apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 such an option if it ever becomes necessary, by ensuring that all S3Guard client can recognise any version mismatch.

+### Security

+All users of the DynamoDB table must have write access to it.
+This effectively means they must have write access to the entire object store.

+There's not been much testing of using a S3Guard Metadata Store with a read-only S3 Bucket.
+It *should* work, provided all users have write access to the DynamoDB table.
+And, as updates to the Metadata Store are only made after successful file creation, deletion and rename, the store is *unlikely* to get out of sync, it is still something which merits more testing before it could be considered reliable.

+### Troubleshooting

 #### Error: `S3Guard table lacks version marker.`

 The table which was intended to be used as a S3guard metadata store